lsst-dm/dmtn-061/index.rst

-   Subsections of a pre-convolved DECam image subtraction, including warped and PSF-matched template, science image, and both decorrelated and non-decorrelated mmatch-filtered AL difference images.
+   Subsections of a pre-convolved DECam image subtraction, including warped and PSF-matched template, science image, and both decorrelated and non-decorrelated match-filtered AL difference images.

 It should also be noted that currently the spatially-varying decorrelation (described below) is functional in the case when